TartuNLP/neurotolge/README.md

-# Masintõlge
+# Neurotõlge

-Masintõlge is a development project built based on [KAMA](https://github.com/fishel/kama).
+Neurotõlge is a development project built based on [KAMA](https://github.com/fishel/kama).

-## What is Masintõlge ?
+## What is Neurotõlge ?

-Masintõlge is a text translation agreggator of 3 translators:
+Neurotõlge is a text translation agreggator of 3 translators:
 - Google
 - Bing (Microsoft)
 - UT